Cummins Cederberg was retained to determine potential storm surge impacts and design a wall to prevent damage to a restored historic garden.

-The project includes the design, permitting and construction oversight of a shoreline stabilization wall as well as wetland restoration to protect a low-lying restored garden area at Vizcaya Museum and Gardens.
-The garden is historical orchidarium in a highly visible area, immediately to the north of the Vizcaya Main House, directly fronting Biscayne Bay.
+The project included the design, permitting and construction oversight of a shoreline stabilization wall, as well as wetland restoration, to protect a low-lying restored garden area at Vizcaya Museum & Gardens.
+The garden is a historical orchidarium in a highly visible area directly fronting Biscayne Bay.

 Vizcaya is one of few public cultural sites in Miami-Dade County with direct access to Biscayne Bay.
 The property was designated a National Historic Landmark (granted to only 3% of nationally registered historic properties in the United States) in recognition of the property’s importance not only to Miami-Dade County and South Florida, but also to the entire nation.
 Vizcaya welcomes approximately 174,000 visitors annually and it has hosted numerous high-profile international events and state visits.
 Vizcaya is accredited by the American Association of Museums, which requires adherence to rigorous professional standards for site maintenance and educational programming.